 The GCR Request subelement specifies the retransmission policy and delivery method requested by the non-AP STA for the group addressed stream.

 A STA shall not request transmission of a group address via the GCR service while it has an active DMS service for this group address.
-A STA shall not request transmission of a group address via DMS while it has an active GCR service for this group address..
+A STA shall not request transmission of a group address via DMS while it has an active GCR service for this group address.

-An AP or mesh STA accepts a GCR request by sending a DMS Status field with the Status field set to “Accept” (as described in 11.22.15.1) with the following modifications:
+An AP or mesh STA accepts a GCR request by sending a DMS Response Action frame with a DMS Response element that contains a DMS Status field with the Response Type(#3029) field set to “Accept” (as described in 11.22.15.1) with the following modifications:

 The DMS Status field shall include a GCR Response subelement indicating the retransmission policy, delivery method and GCR Concealment Address for the group addressed stream.
 The Retransmission Policy field shall not be set to “No Preference”.
 The Delivery Method field shall not be set to “No Preference”.
 The GCR Concealment Address field of the GCR Response subelement shall be set to dot11GCRConcealmentAddress.
 In a mesh BSS, the Delivery Method field shall not be set to "GCR-SP".

 If the GCR group address stream is subject to the GCR-SP delivery method, then the AP shall also include a Schedule element in the DMS Status field indicating the wake-up schedule for the group addressed stream.

+If a TSPEC Element field is includedthe TSID subfield shall be set to 0. (#3092)

 For each GCR Request subelement, the AP or mesh STA may:

 Adopt the requested retransmission policy and delivery method, or